Prakhardiwaker/DevConnect/README.md

 # 💼 DevConnect – A Developer Social Network

-DevConnect is a full-featured MERN (MongoDB, Express, React, Node.js) stack application that allows developers to create profiles, connect with other developers, share posts, and showcase their professional experience and education.
+DevConnect is a full-featured **MERN (MongoDB, Express, React, Node.js)** stack application that allows developers to create profiles, connect with others, share posts, and showcase their professional experience and education.

 ---

 ## 🚀 Live Demo

 > _Coming Soon..._

 ---

 ## 🌟 Features